ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Leaders MUST authenticate their requests to Helpers using a scheme that meets the requirements in {{request-authentication}}.

+The Helper MAY defer handling the aggregate share request.
+In this case, it indicates that the aggregate share is not yet ready by immediately sending an empty response body.
+The Helper SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+The Leader then polls the state of the job by sending GET requests to the aggregate share.
+The Leader SHOULD use each response's Retry-After header field to decide when to try again.
+The Helper responds the same way until either the share is ready, from which point it responds with the `AggregateShare` (defined below), or the job fails, from which point it MUST abort with the error that caused the failure.

+The Helper MAY also wait to respond to the Leader's PUT until the aggregate share is ready, in which case, it responds with the `AggregateShare`, or the job fails, in which case it MUST abort with the error that caused the failure.

 The Helper first ensures that it recognizes the task ID.
-If not, it MUST abort with error `unrecognizedTask`.
+If not, it MUST fail the job with error `unrecognizedTask`.

 The indicated batch mode MUST match the task's batch mode.
-If not, the Helper MUST abort with `invalidMessage`.
+If not, the Helper MUST fail the job with `invalidMessage`.

 The Helper then verifies that the request meets the requirements in
 {{batch-validation}}.
-If not, it aborts with the indicated error.
+If not, it MUST fail the job with the indicated error.

 The aggregation parameter MUST match the aggregation parameter used in aggregation jobs pertaining to this batch.
-If not, the Helper aborts with `invalidMessage`.
+If not, the Helper MUST fail the job with error `invalidMessage`.

 Next, the Helper retrieves and combines the batch buckets associated with the request using the same process used by the Leader (described at the beginning of this section), arriving at its aggregate share, report count, and checksum values.
-If the Helper's computed report count and checksum values do not match the values provided in the `AggregateShareReq`, it MUST abort with an error of type `batchMismatch`.
+If the Helper's computed report count and checksum values do not match the values provided in the `AggregateShareReq`, it MUST fail the job with error `batchMismatch`.

 The Helper then encrypts `agg_share` under the Collector's HPKE public key as described in {{aggregate-share-encrypt}}, yielding `encrypted_agg_share`.